MicrosoftDocs/cloud-adoption-framework/docs/scenarios/artificial-intelligence/leadership-organizational-readiness.md

 ## Next steps

-Understand your options for buying, building, or blending generative AI solutions on Azure.
+Understand your options for buying, building, or blending AI solutions on Azure.

 > [!div class="nextstepaction"]
 > [Buy, Build, or Blend](./buy-build-blend.md)